 Recipe from Webmed.com

-* The ageing period of making black garlic will be shorter at higher temperatures.
-The quality and color of black garlic will be best between 70°C and 80°C. Because at higher degrees it will be bitter and sour and at lower the color won’t be completely black.
-As previous mentioned black garlic doesn’t have as strong a flavour at fresh garlic, it turns sweeter and the texture goes from crispy to chewy.
+* The aging period of making black garlic will be shorter at higher temperatures.
+The quality and color of black garlic will be best between 70°C and 80°C. Because at higher degrees it will be bitter and sour and at lower, the color won’t be completely black.
+As previously mentioned black garlic doesn’t have as strong a flavor as fresh garlic, it turns sweeter and the texture goes from crispy to chewy.